janhq/jan/docs/docs/getting-started/cloud-native.md

 title: Cloud Native
 ---

+Cloud Native is useful when you want to deploy Jan to a shared/remote/cloud server, rather than running it as a local Desktop app.

-This is an experimental feature - expect breaking changes!
+> This is an experimental feature - expect breaking changes!

-## Use Case

-- User doesn't have a local GPU machine but wants to run Jan on a rented server
-- User wants a quick, fast way to experiment with Jan on a rented GPU

 ### Getting Started